Top 5 Things to Know

 2. Subscribers are taken out of an Automation when they get to the end.

-When a Sequence is in a Visual Automation, as subscribers go through all of the Published emails in the Sequence, they are marked as having completed that Sequence, the Visual Automation unsubscribes them from that particular Sequence—not your subscriber list entirely.
+When a Sequence is in a Visual Automation, as Subscribers go through all of the Published emails in the Sequence, they are marked as having completed that Sequence, the Visual Automation unsubscribes them from that particular Sequence—but not your Subscriber list entirely.

-In short, Visual Automations will unsubscribe users from a Sequences when they have gone through all of the Published emails, and then will proceed the subscribers to the next step in the Automation.
+In short, Visual Automations will unsubscribe users from a Sequences when they have gone through all of the Published emails, and then will move the Subscribers to the next step in the Automation.

 Subscribers will skip emails in Draft.
 Those emails should be considered invisible rather than a holding point, or a way to pause people.

 Example: If you have 5 emails in a Sequence, and you have the first 4 in Draft, and the last email Published, Subscribers will skip all the first 4 emails, only received the 5th email, and then get unsubscribed from that Sequence and move on to the next step in the Automation.

 4. Events can only affect Subscribers within an Automation.